 Psychologist Jackie Stevenson has developed a drug she calls Euphoria that she believes will allow people to bring out their repressed inner selves.
 She tries it out on severely depressed patient Martine Flagstone.
 However, the transformation causes Martine to sexually ravage Jackie and afterwards have to be committed to a padded cell.
 Jackie next tries a smaller dose on herself and emerges as someone sexually assured that she calls Heidi Hyde.
 Aroused by her experience with Martine, the changed Jackie goes out onto the streets and meets young prostitute Dawn Hopkins who resembles Martine.
 Together the two explore new sexual possibilities.

 Robert Louis Stevenson’s The Strange Case of Dr Jekyll and Mr Hyde (1886) is the most adapted horror story in the history of cinema.
 One counts over thirty adaptations of the story and that is not including the numerous sons and daughters of, modernisations, comedies/parodies, retellings from the point-of-view of his maid and crossovers with other famous Victorian-era monsters.
+(For a look at the various film interpretations see Jekyll and Hyde Films).

 There have been several versions where Dr Jekyll turns into a woman with Hammer’s Dr Jekyll and Sister Hyde (1971), the Italian comedy Dr Jekyll and the Gentle Lady (1971) and the comedy Dr Jekyll and Ms Hyde (1995), although Dr. Jekyll & Mistress Hyde is the first where both Jekyll and Hyde are women.
 (In fact, all but one of the numerous trysts that occur here are between women and there is only a single male actor in the film who turns up for a couple of scenes).
 Dr. Jekyll & Mistress Hyde clearly feels indebted to Hammer’s Sister Hyde in that it names one character Martine and another Beswick after actress Martine Beswick who played the Sister Hyde half in that film.
 There are also other characters named Dawn Hopkins and Ingrid, which may be intended as homage to Miriam Hopkins and Ingrid Bergman who were the leading ladies in respectively Dr. Jekyll and Mr. Hyde (1931) and Dr Jekyll and Mr Hyde (1941).